Last Updated on

 - You can add tags (I don’t generally recommend this).

-When to use a WordPress post
+When would you use a post instead of a page?

 Well, if you are not posting news and articles on your website, or you have just a business website to showcase your products and/or services, you may not need posts so much.
 Here are examples to know when you may need WordPress posts to publish your content instead of pages: